Clicky

 Best Undercoat Brush: Rubold Pet RakeVIEW PRICE

-You also need to be careful when using any stripping comb.
+You still need to be careful when using any stripping comb though.
 While they are safe if used correctly, the sharp insides of the teeth can cut if you’re not careful.
-This type of comb is best left to professional groomers.
+This type of comb is generally best left to professional groomers.

 Why We Recommend It: